History of sign language: Perception of sign language through history

-Wyatte C. Hall says that sign language is important for the development of deaf children growing up because without it, they could be at risk of many health difficulties.
-Studies have shown that the development of neuro-linguistic structures of the brain can be affected if there is a language delay.
-A study showed that there is an "age of acquisition" that affects adults' ability to understand grammar based on when they were introduced to sign language.
-Data now shows that children who are heavily exposed to sign language as early as possible are better at reading English than children who are not exposed to sign language.
+Wyatte C. Hall says that sign language is important for the development of deaf children growing up because, without it, they may be at risk of many health difficulties.
+Studies have shown that the development of neurolinguistic structures of the brain can be affected if there is a language delay.
+A study showed that there is an "age of acquisition," based on when they were introduced to sign language, that affects adults' ability to understand grammar.
+Data now shows that children who are heavily exposed to sign language as early as possible are better at reading English than those not exposed to sign language.